 We plan to develop this method from its mathematical foundations through to its implementation and testing in the Met Office Unified Model in three phases:

-- Next, we shall implement and test the scheme in simplified dynamical models.
-An idealised version of the Met Office Unified Model and the idealised general circulation model ISCA developed at the University of Exeter (https://execlim.github.io/IscaWebsite) are suitable for this purpose.
++ Next, we shall implement and test the scheme in simplified dynamical models.
+An idealised version of the Met Office Unified Model and the idealised general circulation model ISCA developed at the University of Exeter (execlim.github.io/IscaWebsite) will be used.

 Potential for High Impact Outcome

 The major impact of this PhD project will be a wholly new approach to parametrizing subgrid-scale clouds.
 It has the potential to drastically improve the prediction of cloud properties in the Unified Model and ultimately increases the confidence of our weather forecast.
 Furthermore, the stochastic framework introduced here is very general and can readily be adapted for other problems, for example, the parametrization of mixdown time for atmospheric chemical reactions.
 We expect the output from this project to lead to advance in other areas of atmospheric sciences.
 Previous work on stochastic Lagrangian models almost exclusively focuses on non-buoyant, non-reactive particles.
 We are making major theoretical contributions to this area by developing models involving condensation and other moist processes.
 We therefore anticipate this project to produce high quality publications in atmospheric sciences journals as well as fluid dynamics journals.